 - Understand that prospecting is very much a personal process that cannot be passed on or delegated to anyone else.
 Each and every day you need to devote the time to make calls to new people.
 At least half of your outbound calls should be to new people.
 The other half can be to the established clients and customers who already know you.

-- The whole prospecting process can be fun, if you let it.
-Keep up your momentum and take action on a daily basis.
+- The whole prospecting process can be fun if you let it.
+Keep up your canvassing momentum and take action on a daily basis.

 - When you make the call, be confident and direct.
 The first opening sentence will set the scene for the entire conversation.
-On that basis you need to be prepared to connect and say the right things.
+On that basis, you need to be prepared to connect and say the right things.
 Practice what you do on a daily basis.
 Simple opening sentences in making cold calls are really all that you need.

 - If you suffer from call reluctance or the process of fear in making calls, the best way to handle your progress is to get started right now today in making calls.
 Action will help drive your business forward and improve your skills relating to the prospecting process.
 Practice your opening script and do this on a daily basis.
 After two or three days, you will have no fear.